GoatWang/AccessControlPlanForFloorPlan/README.md

     - Model Prediction: The Red is the predicted location of the door.
 The blue is the labeled location of the door.
 Since they are almost overlapped, the blue lines are usually not visible.
         - ![](static/Segmentation/Evaluation.png)

-5. Local Camera and Card Reader Location.
+5. Locate Camera and Card Reader from the door location and its orientation.
     - Prediction1: ![](static/final_predictions/Cat20_3.jpg)
     - Prediction2: ![](static/final_predictions/Cat21_2.jpg)